SuperIden3/Coding/README.md

 `JavaScript` is what creates the behavior of a page.
 It is a **back-end** code.

-For instance, if you want to create a button that shows you the date, that's on your device, printed on a new line, you would use `JavaScript`, along with some `HTML`.
+For example, if you want to create a button that shows you the date, that's on your device, printed on a new line, you would use `JavaScript`, along with some `HTML`.

 ```html
 <!DOCTYPE html>